 During one part of Sewell’s trial, the victims recounted, not just their ordeals at the hands of this rapist, but also how they were further traumatized by the meetings they were forced to have with him and other elders.
 In the Jehovah’s Witness religion, if you make an accusation against someone of child rape, their procedure is that you must confront that person face-to-face with elders present, and the accused will have a chance to deny those charges.¹

 At any of these such meetings with elders, the accused person can question the accuser without restraint, regardless of their age or the circumstances of the ordeal.
-This is done even knowing that, if the accuser does not have an eyewitness to this crime and the accused person does not confess, and there are no other accusations or second victim to the same type of abuse, the elders drop the matter, feeling they can do nothing further.
+This is done even knowing that, if the accuser does not have an eyewitness to this crime and the accused person does not confess, and there are no other accusations or second victim to the same type of abuse, the elders drop the matter.
 You might already realize how this type of situation can turn into a traumatizing ordeal for children and teens talking about being raped and molested, having to sit and face their abuser or rapist in front of other adult men, and being forced to relive the event again and again.

 Sewell’s case is especially horrendous, as one victim testified in court that during her meeting with Sewell and other elders, the elders forced her to tell them how far apart her legs were during her rape.
 They did this because Sewell wanted to claim that he could not have raped her in that position, and he attempted to actually demonstrate this with his own wife in the same position.